ifwe/bruce/doc/status_monitoring.md

 Bruce started running (1408585285 seconds since the epoch), Bruce's process ID which is 14246, and Bruce's version which is `1.0.6.70.ga324763`.
 The counter values track various events inside Bruce, and can be used for health monitoring and troubleshooting.
-For example, `src/bruce/scripts/bruce_counters.py` is a Nagios script that monitors Bruce's counters and reports problems.
 Details on the meanings of some of the more interesting counters are provided [here](https://github.com/tagged/bruce/blob/master/doc/troubleshooting.md).
 Also, you can look in Bruce's source code to see what a counter indicates.
 For instance, near the top of `src/bruce/msg.cc` you will see the following